particle-iot/photon/README.md

 #License

 Designed by Spark IO.
-Distributed under a Creative Commons Attribution, Share-Alike licenses.
+Distributed under a Creative Commons Attribution, Share-Alike license.
 Development kits based on this product should be distributed under a similar license.
 Commercial products using the Photon as a reference design need not comply with this license; further questions can be sent to hello@spark.io.
 Check license.txt for more information.